GamerTilen/CreateMinecraftServer/README.md

 Next, you'll need the server files.
 You can get these for free from the official Minecraft site:

 1. Go to the Minecraft Server Downloads page and download `minecraft_server.1.20.2.jar`.
+A copy of the offical file will be above.
 2. Once the download finishes, copy `minecraft_server.1.20.2.jar` into a new folder on your desktop and call this folder "Minecraft Server" (you can name the folder however you want we just used "Minecraft Server" as an example).

 #### 3.